-On May 7, the Washington Metropolitan Area Transit Authority (WMATA) announced a large-scale capital project to rebuild and repair parts of the Metrorail system.
-The projects will begin in the summer of 2019 with full-segment shut downs on particular lines that will create disruptions for many commuters.
+On May 7, 2018 the Washington Metropolitan Area Transit Authority (WMATA) announced a large-scale capital project to rebuild and repair parts of the Metrorail system.
+The projects will begin on May 25, 2019 with full-segment shut downs on particular lines that will create disruptions for many commuters.
 The rebuilding is needed to ensure the safety of Metro riders and maintain the integrity of the system.

 Blue and Yellow Line Closure

 The Blue and Yellow lines will be greatly affected by closures.
 Businesses in Arlington will need to prepare for alternative options such as telework, carpooling/vanpooling, and buses.

 All stations south of Reagan National Airport will be closed:

 - Van Dorn Street

 When do the closures begin?

 The initial station closures begin May 25, 2019 and will last for 100 days, ending on September 2, 2019.
 After the initial phase, Metro will kick off additional platform repairs and upgrades.

 After rebuilding Braddock Road, King Street, and Eisenhower Avenue stations, Metro will continue repairs and rebuilding projects at many of the systems outdoor stations.
 Most of the projects are expected to not have a significant service impact on riders with one exception.
 Van Dorn Street station will be subject to extensive repairs starting in September 2019 that will force continuous single tracking between Franconia-Springfield and King Street stations for a couple of months.

 ATP has a myriad of resources for you in order to get your business telework-ready for next year.
 Telework will be an important tool for your organization to ensure business continuity and maintain employee morale.
 Metro disruptions affect all forms of transportation as Metro riders look to alternative commuting methods to get to work.